-If you’re feeling stressed, anxious, and concerned, you’re not alone.
-We’re here with tips to help you manage stress, find some balance, and persevere through the long tax season.
+Every tax season is different, and if you’re feeling stressed or overextended this year, you’re not alone.
+We’re here with tips to help you manage stress, find some balance, and persevere through a long tax season.

 One of the great benefits of owning or starting your own tax business is the flexibility and the opportunity to set the hours you work.
 However, while many preparers continue to work from home, it can be difficult to establish boundaries between work hours and personal hours, know that normal work hours aren’t always possible during tax season, but that doesn’t mean you can’t set some boundaries.
 Even on your longest days, you should still prioritize the basics: getting enough sleep, eating real meals, and getting some kind of physical activity.